Neurovascular bundle

 A neurovascular bundle is a structure that binds nerves and veins (and in some cases arteries and lymphatics) with connective tissue so that they travel in tandem through the body.

 Structure

 There are two types of neurovascular bundles: superficial bundles and deep bundles.
-As arteries do not travel within the superficial fascia (loose connective tissue under the skin), superficial neurovascular bundles differ from deep neurovascular bundles in both composition and function.
+As arteries do not travel within the superficial fascia, the loose connective tissue under the skin, superficial neurovascular bundles differ from deep neurovascular bundles in both composition and function.

 Superficial bundles

 Superficial neurovascular bundles do not include arteries, and consist primarily of capillaries and nerves.
 Because capillaries function as the sites for substance exchange between interstitial fluid and blood, they tend to have large surface area and short diffusion path.
 Normally, capillaries consist of a central lumen lined with an endothelium, a single layer of smooth epithelial cells.

 Deep bundles

 Deep neurovascular bundles, which often include arteries, have a more complicated structure than superficial neurovascular bundles.
 Since arteries have high intraluminal blood pressure relative to capillaries and veins, these bundles have smooth muscle and connective tissue structures outside the endothelium.
 This structure allows arteries to contract, relax and remain flexible and transfer blood when under pressure.